GateNLP/gate-SimpleManualAnnotator/README.md

 **OPTIONSFROMFEATURE**

-This option indicates that the choices to be provided to the annotator should be taken from a set provided in a feature on the mentions.
-This should be a Set object containing String objects.
+This option indicates that the choices to be provided to the annotator should be taken from a feature on the mentions.
+The feature can be any instance of an Iterable or Collectioni (e.g. a List or Set).
+If the collection contains objects other than String, the toString method is used for displaying it to the user.

 - optionsFeat - The feature on the mention that contains the choices.
 - outputFeat - The feature on the output annotations to contain the choice.